wigging/pythonic/docs/articles/_types/02-list.md

 ## Methods

+A list object has several methods for interacting with its items.
+Below are examples of using these methods.

+#### append()

-New items can be added to the end of a list using the `append()` method.
+New items can be added to the end of a list using the append method.

 ```python
 >>> mylist = [1, 2, 3, 4, 5]